marcos-abreu/monaco/docs/monaco-views.md

 Accessing Specific Subviews
 ----

-**monaco-views** gives you access to each subviews through the `children` property.
+**monaco-views** gives you access to each subviews through the view's `children` property.
 Lets say for example that based on a user click you want one of the subviews to re-render itself.

     var app = new Monaco.Application('mobile');